 Almost £40 million has been paid in grants to support 2,530 local businesses through the challenges and uncertainty of the pandemic.
 Communication has been ongoing throughout to provide advice and guidance to businesses.

-Although progress has been slower than anticipated. we have continued to work with Welsh Government to support access to Superfast Cymru broadband, and promotion of the Access Broadband Cymru scheme for areas outside the Superfast Cymru roll out continues.
+Although progress has been slower than anticipated.
+We have continued to work with Welsh Government to support access to Superfast Cymru broadband, and promotion of the Access Broadband Cymru scheme for areas outside the Superfast Cymru roll out continues.

 The pandemic had a considerable impact on tourism as lock down was introduced.
 A digital campaign has continued throughout to keep Monmouthshire at the forefront of people’s minds as a key tourist destination.
 As restrictions eased, messaging changed to encourage tourists to visit our county, incorporating the Welsh Government-aligned Visit Safely messaging.